isabella232/experience-manager-brand-portal.de-DE/help/using/guest-access.md

 ## Dauer der Gastsitzung {#guest-session-duration}

-Eine Gastbenutzersitzung bleibt für 2 Stunden aktiv.
-Dies bedeutet, dass der **[!UICONTROL Lightbox]**-Status eine Stunde lang nach der Startzeit der Sitzung beibehalten wird und die aktuelle Gastsitzung nach zwei Stunden neu gestartet wird, sodass der Lightbox-Status verloren geht.\
-Beispiel: Ein Gastbenutzer meldet sich um 15:00 Uhr bei Brand Portal an und fügt der Lightbox um 16:50 Uhr Assets zum Herunterladen hinzu.
-Falls der Benutzer die **[!UICONTROL Lightbox]**-Sammlung (oder deren Assets) nicht vor 17:00 Uhr herunterlädt, wird die **[!UICONTROL Lightbox]** geleert, da der Benutzer die Sitzung nach Ablauf einer Stunde (d. h. in diesem Fall um 17:00 Uhr) neu starten muss.
+Eine Benutzersitzung bleibt 15 Minuten lang aktiv.
+This means that the state of the **[!UICONTROL Lightbox]** is preserved for 15 mins from the session start time, and after that the current guest session restarts so the Lightbox state is lost.

+For example, a guest user logs in to Brand Portal at 1500 hours and adds assets to **[!UICONTROL Lightbox]** for download at 15:05 hours.
+Wenn der Benutzer die **[!UICONTROL Lightbox]** -Sammlung (oder ihre Assets) nicht vor 15:15 Uhr (innerhalb von 15 Minuten nach der Anmeldung) herunterlädt, muss der Benutzer die Sitzung neu starten.
+Das **[!UICONTROL Leuchtpult]** ist leer, d. h. die hochgeladenen Assets sind nicht mehr verfügbar, wenn die Sitzung verloren ging.

 ## Gleichzeitige Gastsitzungen zulässig {#concurrent-guest-sessions-allowed}